jirispilka/fastapi-pydantic-v2-benchmark/README.md

 # Fastapi-pydantic-v2-benchmark

-Understand how FastAPI is internally serializing JSON data when it is returned.
+Understand how FastAPI is internally serializing JSON/Pydantic data when it is returned.
 Originally it was intended to explore serialization speed of fastapi with pydantic v1.
 Later, a comparison to fastapi with pydantic v2 was added.

 **Conclusions:**